 In addition, on November 1, 2022, the Board set aside \$3 million of the in-lieu fees to support two affordable housing projects in San Mateo County, within a six-mile radius of the University.
 On January 24, 2023, \$1.5 million was approved for the first project, referred to as Colibri Commons, which is a 135-unit new affordable housing development in East Palo Alto.
 This project is currently under construction.
-The second project is a 11-unit affordable housing development for adults with intellectual and/or developmental disabilities, and their families, referred to as Willow Commons (to be located at 4388 Alpine Road, Portola Valley).
-The funding approval for the Willow Commons project is anticipated in 2024.
-A third San Mateo County affordable housing project located at 335 Pierce Road in Menlo Park is being considered and would be presented to the Board in fall 2024.
+On February 27, 2024, \$1.5 million was approved for the second project, referred to as Willow Commons (located at 4388 Alpine Road, Portola Valley), an 11-unit affordable housing development for adults with intellectual and/or developmental disabilities, and their families.
+A third San Mateo County affordable housing project located at 335 Pierce Road in

+Menlo Park is being considered and would be presented to the Board in Spring 2025.